AdMoR/admor.github.io/_posts/2022-08-17-Plotting densely filled images.markdown

 - curves are more than points, they are in fact polygons
 - the color quantization should take into account the mixing of color between curves

-This made our problem much easier because :
+The problem remains hard with this new setup :
 - computing multiple intersections and covers is hard
 - the curves are 3rd order bezier, making their intersection not regular polygons

 Despite the difficulty, we pursue this direction as the main improvment possibility.

 #### Using polygon as optimization basis